pmccarthy/architecture/rfcs/0000-kuadrant_sub_components_configurations.md

 [motivation]: #motivation

 The initial request comes from MGC to configure Redis for Limitador by the following issue [#163](https://github.com/Kuadrant/kuadrant-operator/issues/163).
-MGCs current work around is to update the Limitador CR after the deployment with the configuration setting for Redis Instance.
+MGC's current work around is to update the Limitador CR after the deployment with the configuration setting for Redis Instance.
-This change would allow for the configuration sub components before the Kuadrant is deployed.
+This change would allow for the configuration of sub components before the Kuadrant is deployed.

-As a kuadrant user this reduces the number of CRs that they are required to modify to get the installation they require.
+This reduces the number of CRs that users of Kuadrant are required to modify to get the installation they require.
-The sub components CRDs (Authorino, Limitador) never have to be modified by a Kuadrant user (and should never be modified by a Kuadrant User).
+The sub components CRs (Authorino, Limitador) never have to be modified by a Kuadrant user (and should never be modified by a Kuadrant User).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation